SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/cybereason_malop.md

 ### Create your intake

-On SEKOIA.IO, go on the intake page and generate a new intake with the `CybeReason MalOp` format.
+On SEKOIA.IO, go to the [Intakes page](https://app.sekoia.io/operations/intakes/new) and generate a new intake with the `CybeReason MalOp` format.
 Keep aside the intake key.

 ### Setup the Syslog collector

-Please, consult the [Rsyslog Transport](../../../data_collection/ingestion_methods/rsyslog/) documentation to install and to set up the syslog collector.
+Check the [Rsyslog Transport](../../../data_collection/ingestion_methods/rsyslog/) documentation to install and set up the syslog collector.

 ### Setup the CybeReason CEF Forwarder